Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 - Revenue increase during campaign period vs. previous year

-- Average order value for Diwali-themed products
+- Average order value for Deepvali-themed products

-- Conversion rate for Diwali landing pages
+- Conversion rate for Deepvali landing pages

 - Customer acquisition cost for new Indian community customers